Pylons/pyramid_cookbook/getting_started/10-security/index.rst

 ==================================================

 Our application has URLs that allow people to add/edit/delete content via a web browser.
 Time to add security to the application.
+Let's protect our add/edit/delete views to require a login (username of ``editor`` and password of ``editor``.)
+We will allow the other views to continue working without a password.

 Objectives
 ==========